-In a survey carried out by a private firm found that 90 per cent of the Cuban population, supported Fidel Castro and policies.
-The revelation assisted Castro in tightening his grip over Cuba and he took started enjoying all the powers of the government.
+A survey carried out by a private firm found that 90 per cent of the Cuban population supported Fidel Castro and policies.
+The revelation assisted Castro in tightening his grip over Cuba and he started enjoying all the powers of the government.
 He was all-in-all of Cuba.
 Castro put a ban on the existence of political parties and announced that it would destroy the national unity and integrity.

 Castro was also becoming harsh towards people, especially intellectuals and political thinkers who argued his policies and actions.
 He often reshuffled his ministries and inducted the young soldiers who were loyal to him during the guerilla war against Batista.
 Castro continued to serve as the “Head of the state” for almost five decades.

-While suffering from number of severe illnesses, on July 31, 2006, Castro delegated all his powers to his brother Raul Castro.
-The powers included were that of President of the Council of state, President of the Council of Ministers, First Secretary of the Cuban Communist Party and the post of commander in chief of the armed forces.
+While suffering from a number of severe illnesses, on July 31, 2006, Castro delegated all his powers to his brother Raul Castro.
+The powers included were that of President of the Council of State, President of the Council of Ministers, First Secretary of the Cuban Communist Party and the post of commander in chief of the armed forces.
 Announcing his retirement from official public life, Castro on February 18, 2008, said that he would not accept the positions of president and commander in chief.
-On February 24, 2008, the National Assembly of People's Power unanimously chose his brother, Raul Castro, as Fidel's successor as President of Cuba.
+On February 24, 2008, the National Assembly of People's Power unanimously chose his brother & fellow revolutionarie, Raul Castro, as Fidel's successor as President of Cuba.

 50 Year's Of Revolution: